 Private & group classes, special workshops and the most welcoming milongas!

 To favour the learning process, the course includes a recap of the previous class at the start of each session so you won't miss any contents.
-I'll accompany you to make sure you catch up with the group when you're back.
+I'll accompany you to make sure you catch up with the group when you're back if you missed a class.

-If your times are non compatible with this course and you don't want to miss out learning tango before the year ends, contact me for private lessons.
+If your times are non compatible with this course and you don't want to miss out learning tango, contact me for private lessons.

 Spam free and respectful of your privacy